dgcor/diabolika-cj/dependencies/cjsfml/README.md

 ```

 Classes also implement destructors to free resources.
 Destructors are invoked by
-cangjie's garbage collector or by calling `GC()` directly.
+cangjie's garbage collector or by calling `gc()` directly.
 Programs don't have to
-do resource management and can free unused resources by simply calling `GC()`.
+do resource management and can free unused resources by simply calling `gc()`.

 It is important to free `Texture` resources when not in use as they take up GPU memory.